Thermoelectric relations in the conformal limit in Dirac and Weyl semimetals: Introduction

+Dirac semimetals are three-dimensional (3D) crystals with band crossings near the Fermi level.
+In a low energy continuum description their quasi particles obey the massless Dirac equation and the interacting system is identical to massless quantum electrodynamics (QED).
+The low energy bands in Dirac semimetals are four fold degenerate (two spins, two chiralities).
+Breaking inversion or time-reversal symmetry gives rise to Weyl semimetals subjected to many interesting transport phenomena related to the chiral anomaly \cite{XKetal15,Lietal15,ZXetal16}.
+After their synthesis in 2015, Dirac and Weyl semimetals have evolved to become a main topic in condensed matter physics.
+In addition to their interest as material realization of high energy phenomena \cite{Karl14}, they present exceptional thermoelectric properties~\cite{GSetal18}.

-Leaving aside the important technological applications, thermal and electrothermal transport are very useful tools to characterise the physical properties of new materials \cite{BA16}.
-In standard metals where almost free quasiparticles transport both electric charge and entropy, there are tight phenomenological relations between the various transport coefficients.
-Violations of these are used as signals of non-Fermi liquid behavior or to the appearance of new phases of the system.
+Leaving aside the important technological applications, thermal and electro--thermal transport are very useful tools to characterise the physical properties of new materials \cite{BA16}.
+In standard metals where almost free quasiparticles transport both electric charge and entropy, there are tight relations between the transport coefficients \cite{Sond48,Mott69,Kittel}.
+The experimental confirmation of these relations are used to characterize the low energy electronic nature of new materials and their possible phase transitions as a function of temperature or doping.
+Dirac materials in two (graphene) \cite{XY06,CO09,WB09,PO13,GFetal16} and three \mbox{dimensions \cite{LG13,LLF14,LDS16,GMSS17,MM18,NN18,SK18,MS19}} have been extensively analyzed under the theoretical and experimental points of view.
+These materials have zero density of states when the Fermi level is at the Dirac point, Coulomb interactions are poorly screened and, in very clean samples, a hydrodynamic regime with breakdown of the thermoelectric relations has been experimentally established \cite{BTetal16,CJetal16,LDS16,MKetal16,BSetal18,GMetal18,JFetal18}.

+In a recent publication \cite{CCV18}, it was shown that the conformal anomaly \cite{Cherno16}, related to metric deformations, gives rise to a special contribution to the Nernst signal which remains finite at zero temperature and chemical potential, a very unusual property.
+This result was later confirmed with a more standard Kubo calculation in \cite{ACV19}.
+In this work we analyze the validity of the phenomenological thermoelectric relations in Dirac and Weyl semimetals in the conformal limit (zero temperature and chemical potential).

+We perform an explicit calculation of the Hall conductivity in the conformal limit and, combining it with the thermoelectric coefficient of ref. \cite{ACV19}, we see that the Mott relation, an easy to measure property, is violated in the conformal limit.
+Since the density of states is zero at the neotrality point we cannot use a Boltzmann formalism, and the calculation is done with a Kubo formula.
+Extending the calculation to include a finite temperature and chemical potential, we see that the Mott relation is recovered at finite temperature and chemical potential.
+This result implies the singularity of the conformal point and the fact that, as it was well known in graphene, its physics can not be reached by taking the $\mu\to 0$ limit of a doped system.